qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

    .. note::
       For various ``<machine>`` and ``<override>`` combinations, see `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.

 #.
-Build the robotics image and QIRP SDK artifacts:
+Build the robotics image and the QIRP SDK artifacts:

    ::